NPDB & Discipline

 C3 Breach of Confidentiality

-C2 Failure to Comply With Patient Consultation Requirements
+C2 Failure to Comply with Patient Consultation Requirements

 C1 Failure to Obtain Informed Consent